lulelaboratory/lulelaboratory.github.io/README.md

 # Le Lu – Professional Personal Website

 This repository contains the source code for Le Lu’s professional website.
-It integrates details from my photo, profile, publications, patents, experience, education, skills, and contact information.
+It integrates details from my photo, profile, publications (with DOIs and links), patents, experience, education, skills, and contact information.

 ## File Structure